pasignature/Automated-Selenium-Test---Search-Functionality/README.md

 [![CircleCI](https://circleci.com/gh/pasignature/qaseleniumjava.svg?style=svg)](https://circleci.com/gh/pasignature/qaseleniumjava)

-This repository is a very small demonstration of using selenium webdriver and java binding to run automated test in Chrom web browser.
+This repository is a very small demonstration of using selenium webdriver and java binding to run automated test in Chrome web Browser.
 This repo is deployed on the CircleCI continuous integration platform.

 Discussion
 ---

 I used the following technologies: Selenium 2, TestNG, Java, Gradle, and Android Studio IDE.
 I created the project from scratch in Android Studio IDE and pushed it to version control system, github.
 I wrote the scripts in such a way that it would be easy for another tester to pick it up and continue working on it.
-I also deployed the test on the CircleCI's continuous integration and delivery platform for ease of running the test in an automated way.
+I also deployed the test on the CircleCI's continuous integration and delivery platform for ease of running the test in an automated way, after every changes or updates.

 Prerequisites
 ---